MacGH23/BatteryScript_ABCDs/README.md

 `sudo usermod -a -G tty $USER`<br>

 **Lumentree installation hints:<br>**
+- Disable ModemManager to prevent scanning COM ports<br>
+`sudo systemctl stop ModemManager`<br>
+`sudo systemctl disable ModemManager`<br>

-- Lumentree can not be updaeted too quickly <br>
+- Lumentree can not be updated too quickly <br>
 Setting recommendation: <br>
 LastDisChargePower_delta = 15 (between 10..20)<br>
 DisChargerPowerCalcCount = 4 (or higher)<br>
-If you have problems (no answer or checksum error) with the USB RS232 adapter it could be that Lumentree DSUB9 is not 100% compartible. <br>
+If you have problems (no answer or checksum error) with the USB RS232 adapter it could be that Lumentree DSUB9 connector is not 100% compatible with RS232 spec. <br>
 It uses <br>
 PIN2 : TX<br>
 PIN3 : RX<br>
 PIN5 : GND<br>
 PIN9 : 12V <-- This can cause communication errors or defect for the USB<->RS232 adapter.<br>
 In this case use a additional cable from the USB RS232 which only uses PIN2, PIN3, GND (USB -> RS232 -> Cable PIN2/3/GND -> Lumentree)<br>
+Or remove PIN9 from the RS232 adapter<br>
 Or use a RS232 port protector (1:1) and remove PIN9 <br>
 ![RS232_pp](/pictures/RS232_portprotect.jpg "RS232pp")<br>